Osiris: Mythology

 Plutarch recounts one version of the Osiris myth in which Set (Osiris's brother), along with the Queen of Ethiopia, conspired with 72 accomplices to plot the assassination of Osiris.
 Set fooled Osiris into getting into a box, which Set then shut, sealed with lead, and threw into the Nile.
 Osiris's wife, Isis, searched for his remains until she finally found him embedded in a tamarisk tree trunk, which was holding up the roof of a palace in Byblos on the Phoenician coast.
 She managed to remove the coffin and retrieve her husband's body.

 In one version of the myth, Isis used a spell to briefly revive Osiris so he could impregnate her.
 After embalming and burying Osiris, Isis conceived and gave birth to their son, Horus.
 Thereafter Osiris lived on as the god of the underworld.
 Because of his death and resurrection, Osiris was associated with the flooding and retreating of the Nile and thus with the yearly growth and death of crops along the Nile valley.

-Diodorus Siculus gives another version of the myth in which Osiris was described as an ancient king who taught the Egyptians the arts of civilization, including agriculture, then travelled the world with his sister Isis, the satyrs, and the nine muses, before finally returning to Egypt.
+Diodorus Siculus gives another version of the myth in which Osiris was described as an ancient king who taught the Egyptians to abandon cannibalism, before gathering an army and travelling the world, to teach humanity how to cultivate the vine and sow wheat and barley, figuring that this great deed would earn him immortal honours.
+On his trip, Osiris was accompanied by his sons Anubis and Makedon, he also took Pan along with him.
+While he was in Aethiopia, satyrs came to him, Osiris was fond of music, so he took with him the nine muses.
+In Ethiopia he taught the Ethiopians how to practice agriculture on one of his campaigns.
+He then travelled the world with his sister Isis, the satyrs, and the Muses before finally returning to Egypt.
 Osiris was then murdered by his evil brother Typhon, who was identified with Set.
 Typhon divided the body into twenty-six pieces, which he distributed amongst his fellow conspirators in order to implicate them in the murder.
 Isis and Hercules (Horus) avenged the death of Osiris and slew Typhon.
 Isis recovered all the parts of Osiris's body, except the phallus, and secretly buried them.
 She made replicas of them and distributed them to several locations, which then became centres of Osiris worship.